Ali-Mikael/Pen-testing/h4-cert.md

 <img width="1915" height="934" alt="2026-04-20-22:58:29" src="https://github.com/user-attachments/assets/f5639953-223d-48e9-9975-1669e53f6be2" />

-Oh well, atleast we have a few ways to go about this now!
+Oh well, atleast we have a few ways to go about this now.
+Also good to remember that the second method is persistent while the third one is not!

 ## Try again